 Now, let’s dive into the critical digital marketing KPIs you should track.

 Digital Marketing KPIs are specific to the goals and objectives of a campaign or marketing initiative.
-They are used to track progress, identify areas for improvement, and measure the impact of marketing activities on business outcomes.
+They track progress, identify improvement areas, and measure marketing activities’ impact on business outcomes.

 Well, there are several categories of key performance indicators for digital marketing.
 Which includes the following: